kaiwrenxpraty-1698/gol001/README.md

 2. 4.
 Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 Explanation: This is the the logic that we need to implement in order to generate the the final state for the 2D Matrix.

+After trying to come up with a naive approach and re-reading the wikipedia article, I have come to this conclusion:

+1. Any live cell with two or three live neighbours survives.
+2. Any dead cell with three live neighbours becomes a live cell.
+3. All other live cells die in the next generation.
+Similarly, all other dead cells stay dead.

 ### Initial Execution Steps: